jacqizee/Lo-Fi-Tetris/README.md

 ## Instructions
 * Tetris is a puzzle game where the player has to fit different shaped blocks (called Tetrominos) together so that they make a complete line across the playing board.
 Once a line is achieved it is removed from the game board and the player's score is increased
 * The player can move the Tetrominos left and right and rotate them clockwise in 90º increments
-* The aim of the game is to get as many points as possible before the game board is filled with Tetrominos
+* The aim of the game is to get as many points as possible before the game board is filled with Tetrominoes

 ## Approach
 Selecting Tetris as my game of choice for the project definitely put me way outside my comfort zone, but I selected it to push myself to see if I could rise to the daunting challenge within a week.
-I personally also really enjoy playing Tetris, so was particularly drawn and eager to recreate it.
+I personally also really enjoy playing Tetris, so I was particularly drawn and eager to recreate it.

 ### Planning: Wireframing and Pseudocode